 To avoid this, you can use a VPN.
 Lots of VPNs have dedicated servers for torrenting that will spoof your IP address and help you stay anonymous online.
-If you want to choose the best VPN for torrenting, feel free to read our article on this very topic.
+If you want to know how to torrent safely with a VPN feel free to read our article on this very topic.

 Learning how to use a VPN is easy – but choosing the right one can be tough.
 That’s because there are a lot of variables to consider.
 These involve speed, functionality, compatibility with various streaming services, and the VPN’s stance on personal data logging.